Lakeside Drive, Highland Park

 Sources & Notes

-The photo — probably from the ‘teens? — is by L. J. Higginbotham and is from a real photo postcard titled “Lake Side Drive in Highland Park” — it is currently for sale on eBay, here.
+The photo — probably from the ‘teens? — is by L. J. Higginbotham and is from a real photo postcard titled “Lake Side Drive in Highland Park” — found on eBay.

 See the Sanborn map from 1921, showing what was in this Lakeside/Lexington area at the time, here.